The Long Island Seed Project

 Tomatoes

 Main Crop Standards-yellow, orange, red and pink, 2-3" round.
+These are really outperforming other tomatoes I hear from the chatter of the local gardening circles.
+They do for us and that is why we keep selecting out the best.
 Great all-purpose medium sized slicing tomatoes.
 We grow separate patches of red, pink and golden fruited tomatoes and select each color type so that you can enjoy a long harvest of smooth, round fruit.
 Yes, there will be variation and that will allow you a greater chance to discover the tomato that performs best in your garden and has the qualities that you want.
 Save the seed of your best performers.
 Indeterminant for caging or ground culture.

 BLEND: Main Crop Standard Mix